 Upon recommendation from the car rental agent, we decided to take the highway from Porto to Amarante and then go on the countryside roads which ended up being a good suggestion because it saved time and the nicest part of the drive starts around Amarante.
 Some people opt to drive along the river the entire way but that will double the driving time and it’s already a lot of hilly and winding driving once you get to the heart of the Douro.
 Note that you do have to pay tolls of about 6 EUR to take the highway (one way).

 From Amarante, we kept driving until we reached the town of Régua.
 Régua is a popular stop for people coming to the Douro Valley by either train or boat.
-We did not really like the feeling of this town as it way too developed for us so we kept going driving to reach our lunch stop at Miradouro S. Domingos.
+We didn’t spend much time in this town as it was very developed so we kept driving to reach a viewpoint, Miradouro S. Domingos.
 The location was a bit of an adventure to get to (due to the narrow roads and sharp turns), but the view at the top was really worth it!
-The view point had some nice stoned picnic tables that we used for lunch.
+The view point had some nice stoned picnic tables that we used for our self-packed picnic lunch.
 From the top on a sunny day you can see the Douro valley and river that runs underneath the view point.
 For lunch, our spread included some local Portuguese Linguica, nuts, fruits, and vegetables that we prepared the night before.

-Upon refueling on nutrients, we kept driving until we reach Pinhāo where we took a 1 hour boat ride on the river.
+After a a great lunch enjoying the amazing views, we kept driving until we reached Pinhāo where we took a 1 hour rebalo boat ride on the river.
 We did not have the best weather during our boat ride but we were still able to enjoy a relaxing experience and get a really beautiful perspective of the valley from the water.
 There was also a 2 hour boat ride option that would be nice as well.

-Cost for an hour boat ride along the Douro river w/ Magnífico Douro: 10 EUR per person.
+Cost for an hour boat ride along the Douro river w/ Magnífico Douro: 10 EUR per person (12.50 EUR as of 2024)

-As we left the boat, the sun came back out so we spend another hour or so visiting the town of Pinhāo and having a mid afternoon snack on the lovely terrace of the Quinta das Carvalhas. (right after the bridge).
+As we left the boat, the sun came back out so we spent another hour or so visiting the town of Pinhāo and had a mid afternoon snack on the lovely terrace of the Quinta das Carvalhas. (right after the bridge).

 We then started to drive towards our accommodation.
-One the way we could not keep driving on the beautiful road N323 without stopping so we made two stops.
+One the way, we could not keep driving on the beautiful road N323 without stopping for the beautiful views so we made two stops.
 One as we exited Pinhāo and one half way through our accommodation. (see our detailed map).

 Then it came time for dinner.
 We had a huge 3 course dinner with an appetizer, entree and dessert and definitely overate a bit that night but it was hard to pass on all the amazing food.

-Cost for 3 course dinner @ Quinta Manhas Douro: 20 EUR per person.
+Cost for 3 course dinner at the Quinta : 20 EUR per person.

 Total driving: 120 miles, 3 hours & 40 minutes.